-In 2007, Gale claimed that the footage wasn’t exhibited because they were sparing Eric’s feelings.
-They contradicted themselves with the biasedly brief clips used for the Blu-ray release in 2010.
+In July of 2007, Gale claimed that the footage wasn’t exhibited because they were sparing Eric’s feelings.
+They contradicted themselves with the biasedly brief clips used for the 2010 Blu-ray release.
 Gale said that the footage wasn’t thrown away because it has historic significance.
-Despite people claiming otherwise, Eric has claimed that he would like to observe all of the footage.
+Despite people claiming otherwise, Eric said in an April 2007 interview that he would like to observe all of the footage.
 It was reported here that he didn’t want the footage to be shown.
-A male fan provided this 2007 anecdote:
+A male fan provided this July 2007 anecdote:

 “I saw Robert Zemeckis at the San Diego Comic-Con when he was promoting Beowulf and someone asked him about the Stoltz footage ever seeing the light of day.
 Zemeckis said it would be impossible as Stoltz put a legal hold on it and promised to sue Universal if it was ever released.
 Personally, I don’t see how that’s possible as Universal owns this footage and should be able to do with it what it likes, but Zemeckis did sound serious when he explained the situation.”